 Digital Object Identifier (DOI)

 Juvvadi, Praveen R.; Gehrke, Christopher; Fortwendel, Jarrod R.; Lamoth, Frédéric; Soderblom, Erik J.; Cook, Erik C.; Hast, Michael A.; Asfaw, Yohannes G.; Moseley, M. Arthur; Creamer, Trevor P.; and Steinbach, William J., "Phosphorylation of Calcineurin at a novel serine-proline rich region orchestrates hyphal growth and virulence in Aspergillus fumigatus" (2013).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 23.